wavefrontHQ/docs/pages/doc/ts_downsample.md

 ## Examples

 The following example shows the CPU load average for a specified source (blue line).
-The dashed orange line shows only one value every 30 minutes.
+The dashed green line shows only one value every 30 minutes.

 ![downsample example](images/ts_downsample.png)